 Storytelling has been going on in Orkney for thousands of years and this annual event brings together local and invited storytellers from across the world.
 Warm yourself by the fire as experienced storytellers delve into imagined worlds.

-If motor racing is your thing then you won’t want to miss the Isle of Mull Car Rally.
+If motor racing is your thing then you won’t want to miss the Beatson’s Building Supplies Isle of Mull Car Rally.
 This thrilling race will see a host of crews pit themselves against the Hebridean island’s legendary twisting roads.

 Orkney is a fascinating place to bring in the Winter Solstice.
-Taking place on the shortest day of the year at the ancient Standing Stones of Stenness, this is a great introduction to Orcadian traditions and folklore.
+Taking place on the longest night of the year at the ancient Standing Stones of Stenness, this is a great introduction to Orcadian traditions and folklore.